Docker Compose Demystified: A Full Stack in a Single File

 docker compose logs -f web

-To open a shell inside a running container, perhaps to inspect the database:
+Open a shell inside a running container — say, to poke at the database:

 docker compose exec db psql -U app